SaviourNuo/EE5311-Differentiable-and-Probabilistic-Computing/README.md

-# EE5311 Differentiable and Probabilistic Computing
+# EE5311 Differentiable and Probabilistic Computing CA
 Codes and corresponding reports for EE5311 Differentiable and Probabilistic Computing here!

 These are just for your REFERENCE.
 It's recommended to complete the tasks independently.